 - Initial enrollment.
-You may enroll in Medicare parts A and B from three months before until three months after your 65th birthday.
+You may enroll in Medicare parts A and B from 3 months before until 3 months after your 65th birthday.

 - Medigap enrollment.
 You may enroll in a supplemental Medigap policy for up to 6 months after you turn 65.

 - Special enrollment.
 Under special circumstances, you may qualify for a special enrollment period of 8 months.

 There are many Medicare Advantage plans in Arkansas.
 To narrow your options, keep these things in mind:

 - Coverage needs.
 Many Medicare Advantage plans offer coverage that original Medicare doesn’t, such as dental, vision, and hearing coverage.
 Make a list of the benefits you want, and refer to it as you compare plans.

 - Plan performance.
 Every year, The Centers for Medicare & Medicaid Services (CMS) publishes performance data for Medicare plans.
 Plans are rated from one to 5 stars, with 5 being the best.

 - Out-of-pocket costs.
 Premiums, deductibles, copayments, and coinsurance will affect how much you pay for your health coverage.
 You can use Medicare’s plan finder tool to compare costs for specific Medicare Advantage plans.